-Enabling statutes for addressing solar resources at the local level are summarized on the following page.
+Enabling statutes for addressing solar resources at the local level are summarized below.

-- 1. Solar Zoning - a.
-Minnesota Statute 462.357 Subd.1, (cities) 394.25 Subd.2 (counties) ... a municipality may by ordinance regulate on the earth's surface, in the air space above the surface, and in subsurface areas, ... access to direct sunlight for solar energy systems ... - 2.
-Metropolitan Land Planning Act - a.
-Minnesota Statute 473.859 Subd.2 Land Use Plan. (b) A land use plan shall contain . . . an element for protection and development of access to direct sunlight for solar energy systems. - 3.
-Enabling Solar Easements - a.
+1. Solar Zoning

+a.
+Minnesota Statute 462.357 Subd.1, (cities) 394.25 Subd.2 (counties) . . . a municipality may by ordinance regulate on the earth's surface, in the air space above the surface, and in subsurface areas, . . . access to direct sunlight for solar energy systems . . .

+2. Metropolitan Land Planning Act

+a.
+Minnesota Statute 473.859 Subd.2 Land Use Plan. (b) A land use plan shall contain . . . an element for protection and development of access to direct sunlight for solar energy systems.

+3. Enabling Solar Easements

+a.
 Minnesota Statute.
 500.30 Subd.
 3. Solar and Wind Easements.
-Allows the purchase and holding of easements protecting access to solar and wind energy. - 4.
-Allowance for Solar Variance - a.
+Allows the purchase and holding of easements protecting access to solar and wind energy.

+4. Allowance for Solar Variance

+a.
 Minnesota Statute 394.25 Subd.
 7, 462.357 Subd.6(2) Variances; Practical Difficulties.
 Variances shall only be permitted when they are in harmony with the general purposes and intent of the official control and when the variances are consistent with the comprehensive plan [...]
-Practical difficulties include, but are not limited to, inadequate access to direct sunlight for solar energy systems [...]. - 5.
-Enabling solar access in subdivision regulation - a.
+Practical difficulties include, but are not limited to, inadequate access to direct sunlight for solar energy systems [...].

+5. Enabling solar access in subdivision regulation

+a.
 Minnesota Statute 462.358 Subd.
 2a.
 Official Controls: Subdivision Regulation; Dedication.
-The regulations may prohibit, restrict or control development for the purpose of protecting and assuring access to direct sunlight for solar energy systems. - 6.
-Power Plant Siting - a.
+The regulations may prohibit, restrict or control development for the purpose of protecting and assuring access to direct sunlight for solar energy systems.

+6. Power Plant Siting

+- a.
 Minnesota Statute 216E.021.
 Solar Energy System Size Determination.
 The alternating current nameplate capacity of one solar energy generating system must be combined with the alternating current nameplate capacity of any other system that: - i.
 Is constructed within the same 12-month period [...] - ii.
 Exhibits characteristics of being a single development [...] - b.
 Minnesota Statute 216E.05 Subdivision 1.
-Local Review. (a) [...] an applicant . . . shall have the option of applying to those local units of government that have jurisdiction over the site or route for approval to build the project [...] - 7.
-Property Taxes - a.
+Local Review. (a) [...] an applicant . . . shall have the option of applying to those local units of government that have jurisdiction over the site or route for approval to build the project [...] - c.
+Minnesota Rule 7850.4400 Subp.
+4. Prime Farmland Exclusion.
+No large electric power generating plant site may be permitted where the developed portion of the plant site [...] includes more than 0.5 acres of prime farmland per megawatt of net generating capacity [...]

+7. Property Taxes

+- a.
 Minnesota Statute 272.02 Subd.
 24. Exempt Property.
 Solar Energy Generating Systems.
 Personal property consisting of solar energy generating systems [...] is exempt. - i.
 Principal uses (solar farms or gardens) the land on which the system is located shall be classified as class 3a property. - ii.
 Accessory uses the solar energy system is disregarded. - b.
 Minnesota Statute 272.0295.
 Solar Energy Production Tax.
 Applies only to systems with a capacity greater than 1MW and establishes a tax rate of \$1.20 per megawatt hour.
-The production tax is paid to the county in which the system is located. - 8.
-Beneficial Habitat Standard for Solar Farms - a.
+The production tax is paid to the county in which the system is located.

+8. Beneficial Habitat Standard for Solar Farms

+a.
 Minnesota Statute 216B.1642 encourages solar site design and management practices that provide native pollinator habitat and reduce stormwater runoff.
 Creates a technical standard for beneficial habitat, administered by the Board of Soil and Water Resources.

+&lt;sup>1 The Department of Agriculture released a stakeholder study and the Department of Commerce released a guidance document on the relation of solar to the prime farmland exclusion rule.

+Grow Salar

-Grow Selar Solar in Comprehensive Planning
+Solar in Comprehensive Planning